HubSpot’s chatflow features you didn’t know about

 - Adding in smart content to control who can see your chatflow, and when

 - Depending on device type or website behaviour, you can set up your chatflow to trigger or not.
 For example, if you only want visitors from a specific country to see your chatflow, you can set this up based on if the IP address is recognizable or if the country is known in HubSpot.
-Another example could be, that the visitor has been on the website multiple times, and has not taken an action.
+Another example could be, that the visitor has been on the website multiple times, and has not taken action.
 Send a help bot to the rescue!
 Only these visitors will receive the chatflow so you can frame your conversation around helping them.

-Now that you know a bit more about what HubSpot’s chatflow can do, I suggest you give it a try.
+Now that you know a bit more about HubSpot B2B features and what HubSpot’s chatflow can do, I suggest you give it a try.
 With no integration required here, marketers can get this set up all on their own, as did our client VoiceSpin.
 Since all the information is already connected to HubSpot, you won’t lose any leads or engagements along the way.
 With all your data in one place, using the chatflow also provides flexibility on what you can do.

 If you have any more questions, we are always here to answer them.
 Give us a call!